Principal Bundles and Gauge Theories: Einstein's General Relativity

 The Bianchi identity for the curvature $R$ of the Levi-Civita connection gives us the second important equation of general relativity:

 where $\nabla$ denotes the covariant derivative of the connection on the $(0,2)$-tensor bundle, induced by the Levi-Civita connection.
-The derivation of this result is a nice exercise for the reader, or can be found in any textbook on general relativity (take for instance \cite{misgra}).
-The Einstein equation gives a physical interpretation of this equation as a a generalized statement of energy-momentum conservation:
+The derivation of this result is a useful exercise for the reader, or can be found in any textbook on general relativity (take for instance \cite{misgra}).
+The Einstein equation gives a physical interpretation of this equation as a generalised statement of energy-momentum conservation:

 One of the best known statements of general relativity is that a point particle moves through spacetime along timelike geodesics.
 What is less known is that this is not an extra assumption but indeed a consequence of the previous equation, if one models a point particle as a limit of certain stress-energy tensors with decreasing support.
-This result is nicely explained in \cite{ehlequ}.\footnote{In physics textbooks the result is usually derived arguing that on physical grounds an action principle should hold for the motion of the point particle, i.e. they argue that the energy integral of the point particles should be stationary.
+This result is clearly explained in \cite{ehlequ}.\footnote{In physics textbooks the result is usually derived arguing that on physical grounds an action principle should hold for the motion of the point particle, i.e. they argue that the energy integral of the point particles should be stationary.
 Of course, we have seen in section \ref{sec:riem} that this is precisely saying that they should be geodesics of the Levi-Civita connection of the metric.}

-Although I have never found the comparison in literature, it seems almost foolish not to make the following remark, in the context of this thesis.
+Although I have never found the comparison in the literature, it seems almost foolish not to make the following remark, in the context of this thesis.
 I encourage the reader to compare the Einstein equation with the (second) inhomogeneous Maxwell/Yang-Mills equation and to compare this equation of energy-momentum conservation with the (first) homogeneous Maxwell/Yang-Mills equation.
 Note that in all cases the inhomogeneous equation involves sources of the fields, while the homogeneous equation, which is actually a Bianchi identity in disguise, does not.\\ \\ Finally, it is useful to formulate an action from which the Einstein equation follows.\footnote{I will not be very formal about this, since I will be dealing with action principles in a formal way later on.
-However, this remark should help sketch the resemblance between Einstein's general theory of relativity and more modern gauge theories we will see.} This was first done by Hilbert.
+However, this remark should help sketch the resemblance between Einstein's general theory of relativity and more modern gauge theories we will see later.} This was first done by Hilbert.
 The action he found was